Relative geometric assembly and mapping cones, Part I: The geometric model and applications: Introduction

 The domain and codomain of our assembly map are introduced in detail in Section \ref{GeoMap} (in particular, see subsections \ref{domainsubs} and \ref{codomainsubs}).
 They are denoted respectively by $K_*^{\textnormal{geo}}(B\phi) \hbox{ and }K_*^{\textnormal{geo}}(pt; \phi)$.
 These abelian groups are defined using geometric cycles and the relative geometric assembly map, $\mu_{\textnormal{geo}}$, is defined explicitly at the level of cycles, see Definition \ref{defofassembly}.
 The compatibility between the relative groups/relative assembly map and absolute groups/absolute assembly map within the geometric context is made precise in Theorem \ref{sesforbphi}.
 The reader who is only interested in the geometric definition of the relative assembly need only read Section \ref{GeoMap}, which is self-contained.

-It is natural to compare the geometrically defined assembly map to the analytic assembly map of Chang, Weinberger and Yu.
+It is natural to compare the geometrically defined assembly map to the analytic assembly map of Chang, Weinberger and Yu defined using asymptotic morphisms (see \cite{connesbook,conneshigson}).
 In particular, Theorem \ref{sesforbphi} should be compared with \cite[Theorem 2.17]{CWY}.
 To make such comparisons precise, one must first construct explicit isomorphisms at the level of the $K$-homology groups defining the domain and codomain of these maps.
 For the domains, this is basically the standard isomorphism between analytic and geometric $K$-homology.
 We review its construction, which uses the localized index (see subsection \ref{localindex}) in Theorem \ref{relaassonkhom}.

 The isomorphism between the codomains is more involved.
 It fits into the general context of any unital $*$-homomorphism.
 As such, for the moment, suppose $\phi: B_1 \rightarrow B_2$ is a unital $*$-homomorphism between unital $C^*$-algebras; of course, the case of $\phi: C^*_{\bf max}(\Gamma_1) \rightarrow C^*_{\bf max}(\Gamma_2)$ is the most relevant.
 One can form the mapping cone $C^*$-algebra associated to $\phi$: